The Caregiver's Compass

 How It’s Offered

-Because caregiving already carries financial strain, the Complete Caregiver’s Compass is offered on a pay-what-you-can basis.
+Because caregiving already carries so much — emotionally, physically, and financially — the Complete Caregiver's Compass is offered on a pay-what-you-can basis.
 Suggested contribution: $15–$25.
-(If cost is a barrier, access is never withheld.)
+If cost is a barrier, access is never withheld.

 Questions are always welcome.
 I'm happy to help you decide whether this companion is a good fit for where you are right now.